donaldboulton/gatsby-starter-basic-instructions/src/content/pages/about.md

 ## About Basic Instructions Starter

-This is a Gatsby Starter v4.13.1 with everything you need for a professional website.
+This is a Gatsby Starter v4.21.0 with everything you need for a professional website.

-- Correct Per-Page Meta/SEO using `react-helmet`
+- Correct Per-Page Meta/SEO using `Script` with `import { Script } from 'gatsby'
-- GDPR with `gatsby-plugin-gdpr-cookies` and `react-cookie-consent`
+- GDPR with `"@builder.io/partytown": "^0.6.4"` and `react-cookie-consent`
 - Sitemap
 - Site Manifest
 - PWA